TiredWoofles/data-science-S2025/challenges/c11-psaap-assignment.md

   around?
   - they should design around x = 1, L = 0.2, W = 0.04, U_0 = 1.0, that
     we were given as it is likely that this model covers more than the required amount (80%) of values to account for.
+This means a T_norm value between 1.45685 and 2.296426
 - Are there any other recommendations you would provide?
-  - I would suggest using a lower PI value so that the model can be less conservative and cover closer to 80% as the goal.
+  - Keep the current 80% prediction interval (PI): The model’s coverage of 93.3% is beneficial, as it provides a more conservative and safer range for T_norm, which is crucial for avoiding potential damage to equipment.
+It’s better to overestimate uncertainty than to risk missing critical variations.

 *Bonus*: One way you could take this analysis further is to recommend which other variables the design team should tightly control.
 You could